brianwisti/rgb-brain-hugo/site/content/post/2022/04/trying-nushell-on-windows.md

 ## Installing Nushell with Winget

-The quickstart on the Nushell suggests using [winget](https://www.nushell.sh/book/installation.html).
+The Nushell [documentation](https://www.nushell.sh/book/installation.html) suggests using [Winget](../../../card/Winget.md).
 Lucky me, I happen to have played with that recently enough to remember it's there.

 ````
 $ winget install nushell